Creating A To Do List In WordPress

 Exporting To-Do List Data

-To export and download your data settings click on the ‘Download Export File’ …
+You can export and download your to-do list data settings by clicking on the ‘Download Export File’ …

-This will open up a new window allowing you to download and save your data as plain text to an internal or external storage device …
+This will open up a window allowing you to download and save your data in plain text format to a storage medium (e.g. your hard drive) …

-You can include to-do list data in an export file (in XML format), either by selecting ‘All content’ (includes everything – pages, posts, etc…), or selecting ‘To-Do’ from the ‘Choose what to export’ section and clicking on the ‘Download Export File’ button to save your file to an internal or external hard drive…
+You can include to-do list data in an export file (in XML format), either by selecting ‘All content’ (includes everything – posts, pages, etc…), or selecting ‘To-Do’ from the ‘Choose what to export’ section and clicking the ‘Download Export File’ button to save your file to an internal or external hard drive…

 Importing To-Do List Data

-To import a previously saved to-do list data file, click on the ‘Browse’ button next to the ‘Choose File to Import’ field …
+Importing a list data file is easy.
+Just click on the ‘Browse’ button next to the ‘Choose File to Import’ field …

-Select the file in your hard drive or external drive and click ‘Open’ …
+Select the previously saved to-do list data file in your hard drive or external drive and click ‘Open’ …

-The data from the existing to-do file will be imported.
+Your file will be imported.

 Plugin Usage

-This brings up the ‘To-Do List’ screen …
+This brings you to the ‘To-Do List’ screen …

-Adding New To Do Items To Your List
+Add New To Do Items To Your List

-There are several ways to add new to-do items to your list.
+There are several ways to add new to-do items.

-You can also assign items to multiple users (click on ‘x’ to delete a user) …
+You can also make multiple users responsible for the same item (click on ‘x’ to remove a user) …

-Repeat the above process to add new items to your to-do list …
+Repeat this process to keep adding new items to your to-do list …

 To edit or delete an item, click on the ‘Edit’ or ‘Delete’ buttons next to each item under the ‘Action’ column …

-… the item is then removed from the “To-Do” list …
+… the item disappears from the “To-Do” list …

 Additional Information

-Configure the settings on the widget and click on the ‘Save’ button to update your settings …
+Configure the settings in the widget and click ’Save’ to update your settings …

-To learn more about how to use widgets in WordPress, see the tutorial below:
+To learn more about how to use WordPress widgets, see the tutorial below:

-Using The Cleverness Plugin Shortcodes
+Using Plugin Shortcodes

-Click the ‘Help’ tab on the top right hand corner of your screen …
+Click on the ‘Help’ tab on the top right hand corner of your screen …

-Click on the ‘Shortcodes’ menu entry to access the Shortcode Documentation screen …
+Click on the ‘Shortcodes’ menu entry to access the Shortcode Documentation …

-Visit the plugin website here for more information about this plugin:
+Visit the plugin website here for more details about this plugin: